The Importance of Skilled Trades

 According to statistics from the Bureau of Labor Statistics, people with bachelor’s degrees earn more money, on average, than people with high school diplomas only.
 The idea of higher earning potential is what drives so many people to apply to and attend college.
 However, the statistics don’t break down the job options to show what career choices still have high earning potential.

 Those numbers also don’t factor in the cost of college and how much you’ll have to pay back in student debt in exchange for the degree.
 That’s why it’s important for you to know that college isn’t your only option.
 A trade school can prepare you for a great career while saving you a lot of money.

 Skilled Trade Workers Needed

 Not only can you make a great living by working in a skilled trade, but you can also fulfill a growing need.
 A skilled tradesman refers to someone who specializes in a certain occupation that requires formal vocational education that isn’t necessarily a traditional four-year college degree program.
-In order to qualify as a skilled tradesman, you also must work in a job that requires on-the-job training and work experience.
+In order to qualify as a skilled tradesman, you also must work in a job that requires on-the-job training, direct skills, and work experience.
 Common jobs include:

 - Plumbers and Pipefitters

 - Sheet metal workers

 - Structural iron and steel workers

 Skilled trades can also refer to those in the service industry.
 Some examples include: